Brazil's largest party closer to backing impeachment after protests

+UPDATE 8-Oil edges up ahead of decision on OPEC extension, another U.S. drawdown

+* OPEC set to prolong oil cuts as delegates predict smooth meeting

-BRASILIA Record protests against President Dilma Rousseff have all but guaranteed her impeachment by pushing hesitant lawmakers from Brazil's biggest party to favour her ouster, party sources said on Monday.
+BRASILIA, March 14 Record protests against President Dilma Rousseff have all but guaranteed her impeachment by pushing hesitant lawmakers from Brazil's biggest party now to favor her ouster, party sources said on Monday.

-The Brazilian Democratic Movement Party (PMDB), the biggest partner in Rousseff's governing coalition, is poised to vote against her in ongoing proceedings in Congress to impeach the president.
-Rousseff is beset by a corruption scandal and an economy suffering its worst recession in decades.
+The Brazilian Democratic Movement Party (PMDB), the biggest partner in Rousseff's governing coalition, is poised to vote against her in ongoing proceedings in Congress to impeach the president, who is beset by a corruption scandal and an economy suffering its worst recession in decades.

-Massive turnout for nationwide protests on Sunday tipped the balance within the PMDB, three senior party sources said.
-Over 1 million Brazilians took to the streets to call for Rousseff's removal.
+Massive turnout for nationwide protests on Sunday, three senior party sources said, tipped the balance within the PMDB.
+Over one million Brazilians took to the streets to call for Rousseff's ouster.

 "Impeachment is inevitable," said one of the three senior PMDB officials, who is close to the government but spoke on the condition of anonymity.